Tasmanian boobook

 The Tasmanian boobook (Ninox leucopsis), also known as the Tasmanian spotted owl, is a species of owl in the family Strigidae.
 It is native to Tasmania.

-Formerly considered conspecific with the morepork (N. novaeseelandiae), multiple phylogenetic studies have affirmed its status as a distinct species, and it was reclassified as distinct by the International Ornithological Congress in 2022.
+Formerly considered conspecific with the morepork (N. novaeseelandiae), phylogenetic studies have affirmed its status as a distinct species by analyzing genetic and morphologic characteristics.
+It was reclassified as distinct by the International Ornithological Congress in 2022.

 It is widespread in Tasmania and on King Island and other islands of Bass Strait.
-It has been recorded in southern Victoria, and once from New South Wales.
+It has been recorded in southern Victoria, once from New South Wales, and once from Lord Howe Island.
 It predominantly occurs in eucalypt forests.

+It is carnivorous, and a nest predator.

+The Tasmanian boobook is sexually dimorphic, with males typically being smaller than females.